ssalanoi/techstack-scanner/PROMPT_WORKFLOW_LOG.md

 **For the rest main development, fixes, and tests were used quite the same format and getting results.**

-#### Prompt 4.3: Implement Phase 4, Step 4.2
+#### Prompt 5.3: Implement Phase 4, Step 4.2
 **Model Used:** GPT-5.1 Codex Max
-**Context:** Used the final initial prompt from Stage 2 Session 2 to start the development process.
-Project folder.
+**Context:** Use the final initial prompt from Stage 3 Session 2 to start the development process.
 Project folder is now open in VS Code.
 **Prompt:**
 ```
 Create Projects list and detail pages: